d4rxt4r/sdf-raycast-render-p5js/readme.md

 Possible performance improvements:

+-  [ ] calculate sprites order only on player movement
 -  [x] use p5.Graphics instead of p5.Image
 -  [x] use WebGL Framebuffers to draw graphics
 -  [x] use native JS call for Maths functions